aParsecFromFuture/MultilayerPerceptron/README.md

 ### Activation functions

 I added sinus function just for curiosity.
 I wasn't expecting even the neural network trained some way.
 Ironically it did one of the best scores.
-The error values are the sum of the errors per epoch.
+The error values calculated as the sum of the errors per epoch.
+The "random.csv" dataset is used for the tests.

 ##### For 2 hidden layers [64, 32]